eric-downes/20sq-blog/_posts/2025-01-10-issuance-dynamics.md

 But first we need to emphasize what, in our view, makes our model different from others.

-#### Reinvestment; Only F@%$ Up the limits when it doesn't matter!
+; Only F@%$ Up the limits when it doesn't matter!

-When forming intensve variables it is *critical* that the modeler's choices reflect the correct asymptotic behavior in the limits of concern, in his case $U\to 0$.
+When forming intensve variables it is critical that our choices as model-builders reflect the correct asymptotic behavior in the limits of concern, in his case $U\to 0$.
+If for instance, instead of assuming $R\leq I+P$, we had assumed reinvestment $R$ is bounded by unstaked ETH $R\leq U$ we would get a qualitatively different model.

-If for instance, instead of assuming $R\leq I+P$, we had assumed $R$ is bounded by unstaked ETH $U$ (which is necessary but not sufficient), and so defined $r_{bad}=R/U$ we get a *very* different model, but this is wrong in a way that matters.
-It is wrong because validator rewards $I+P$ can go to zero *independently* of the size of
-$U$.
-It matters because reinvestment
+But this is wrong in a way that matters!
+It is wrong because validator rewards $I+P$ can vary or in principal go to zero independently $U$.
+It matters because the reinvestment of rewards represents a sustainable feedback loop.

-$S\overset{+}{\rightsquigarrow}S$ is quite evidently related to the positive-feedback loop between staking and issuance that people are so worried about.
+both an
+exceedingly large supply and dangerously low staking could shrink
+$I+P$ to the same value, yet $U$ looks very different in those cases.

 Other examples abound.[^elowex]

-Concerns over staking-issuance feedback are in fact exactly why we have split staking into new investment $Q_+$ and reinvestment $R$.
-The quantity $r=R/(I+P)$ is one of the distinguishing feature of our model, and important for staking fraction under "low inflation; even lower fee" conditions, see below.

-1. Modelling $r$ is necessary to model LSTs,[^rlst] and
-2. we want to separate the transient external forcing $Q_+$ from the long-term feedback $R$,[^rdyn] and.
-3. $r$ should be measurable with onchain data.

 ## Infation and Staking Fraction